vysheradugi4/dependency_inversion_with_inheritance/README.md

-# Dependency inversion with inheritance realization in Angular with use TypeScript.
+# Dependency inversion with inheritance.
+Realization in Angular with use TypeScript.